kimutaiRop/EKR-SIMPLEX-PROBLEM-CALCULATOR/README.md

   2. minimization

-you can use this to draw tables you need to intsall numpy to use this program
+you can use this to draw tables you need to install numpy to use this program

 clone or download
 run

-python3 simplex.py
+`python3 simplex.py`

 only console usage of the program is available yet

 The simplex tableaus are drawn in form of python list.

+live demo is available at https://www.youtube.com/watch?v=6vZRUVN1EQU&t=50s